Formby F.C.: North West Counties Football League

 Then in 1982 Formby were founder members of the North West Counties League playing in Division One in the 1982–83 season and finishing in 16th place.
 In 1984–85 they were again finalists in the Liverpool Senior Cup, losing to Marine.
 In the 1985–86 season they finished bottom of the table and were relegated to Division Two, where they spent just one season before being promoted back to Division One.
 Their stay lasted just two seasons, and they were relegated again after finishing bottom in 1988–89.

 Formby then spent the next thirteen seasons in Division Two.
-They won the division's knockout competition, the Lamot Pils Trophy, in 1994–95 and – a rare achievement for a lower division side – they won the league's knockout cup, the Worthington Challenge Trophy, in 2000–01.
+They won the division's knockout competition, the Lamot Pils Trophy, in 1994–95 and won the league's knockout cup, the Worthington Challenge Trophy, in 2000–01.

 At the turn of the century, their ground was sold for development into a swimming pool and leisure centre.
-They moved to a new ground on the Altcar road industrial estate but it did not meet league standards in time and they were expelled from the league.
+They moved to a new ground on the Altcar Road industrial estate but it did not meet league standards in time and they were expelled from the league.
 They spent 2002–03 in the Liverpool County Football Combination, finishing in ninth place.

 The following season, 2003–04, they rejoined the North West Counties Football League in Division Two, finishing in third place and winning promotion to Division One.
 They struggled at the higher level finishing in 20th in 2004–05, 22nd in 2005–06 (though they avoided relegation) and 21st in 2006–07.